 Amitav Ghosh, Gun Island.
 London: John Murray, 2019.

 Week 14: Creating an online community of readers: Indian literature and the cyberworld.
 Round-up and discussion of essay topics

 *James O’Sullivan, “Authorship and Reading in the Digital Age”.
 Towards a Digital Poetics: Electronic Literature and Literary Games.
 Palgrave Macmillan, 2019.
 61-75.

 Vikram Chandra, “Virtual Reality on Infinite Bandwidth”: Vikram Chandra interviewed by Maria-Sabina Alexandru, The Journal of Commonwealth Literature 40:2.5-21.

 - A minimum of 50% attendance

-- Participation in class discussions and a presentation on a topic drawing on one of the starred texts, counting for 40% of the final mark
+- Participation in class discussions and a presentation on a topic of your choice (ideally related to your broader individual research interests), counting for 40% of the final mark

-- An end-of-term written essay on a comparative topic, using two primary sources and a minimum of three secondary sources (of which at least one should be from the course reading list), counting for 60% of the final mark
+- An end-of-term written essay on a comparative topic, using two primary sources (one being the novel you have read) and a minimum of three secondary sources (of which at least one should be from the course reading list), counting for 60% of the final mark